wininusthefirst/facepass-public-beta/README.md

-# scriptos-15-stable
+# facepass
-This is the public and stable versions of ScriptOS 15.
+This is the public and stable versions of FacePass.